AdrienHorgnies/AdrienHorgnies/README.md

 ## Project types

-I'm a web developer, and because I like to solve problems by the root, I also had to take quite a few more roles.
+I'm a web developer, and because I like to solve problems by the root, I also had to take on quite a few more roles.
 I work on elicitation, design, architecture, planning and implementation.
 Here are the types of projects I participated to :